 · More than 50% of the people who make up the board of directors or trustees are related persons or do not operate at arm’s length.

-· A private foundation can either engage in charitable activities of its own and/or donate to other qualified charities.
+· A private foundation can either engage in its own charitable activities or donate to other qualified charities.